Artist's Way Blog

 "My isn't she yar!?"

 I've been itching for a sailboat ride - BIG time.
 I'm not sure why exactly.
 Some of it makes sense.
 I love the water, always have.
 Adventure, pirate movies were a childhood favorite.
 But it feels like something else, too.
-I've had a number of close people in my life move out of Seattle lately so maybe it's about wanting to actually ride the metaphor of folks sailing away?
-What...Read Full Post »
+I've had a number of close people in my life move out of Seattle lately so maybe it's about...Read Full Post »

 |Posted by Kate Gavigan on June 29, 2020 at 7:00 PM|